 "If you are that easily swayed, you might see 'The Silence of the Lambs' and think you are a serial killer," Moretz said.
+(And her quotes have been confirmed to Yahoo!
+Movies by Moretz's rep).
 "It's a movie and it's fake, and I've known that since I was a kid ...
 I don't want to run around trying to kill people and cuss.
 If anything, these movies teach you what not to do."

 Moretz softened her statement a bit by adding she respected his rights to his opinions, adding, "Each to his own."

 Moretz isn't the first member of the cast of "Kick-Ass 2" to publicly question Carrey's judgment.
 John Leguizamo, who also appears in the movie, told Yahoo!
 Movies in July that he was puzzled by Carrey's attitude.
 "I love Jim, man.
 The dude's great; he's entitled to think whatever he's thinking," Leguizamo said.
 "I just don't understand.
 When did you realize the movie was violent?
 I mean, didn't you see the first one?
 Didn't you read the script?
 I know you must have read the script!
 I don't understand."